jncraton/oop-cpsc2030/lectures/15-inheritance-examples.md

 ## Exercise

-Create a `Journal` class that inherits from `Item`.
+Create a `Journal` class that inherits from `Item`

 ## Real-World Example: E-Commerce

-- Products, categories, and discounts.
+- Products, categories, and discounts

 ## Example: E-Commerce